dlu-ch/dlb/doc/usage.rst

 Layout of working tree
 ----------------------

-The directory :file:`.dlbroot/` is mandatory (it marks its parent directory the root of a dlb working tree).
+The directory :file:`.dlbroot/` is mandatory - it marks its parent directory as the root of a dlb working tree.
-Everything else
+Everything else is optional.

 It can by useful to include dlb as :file:`dlb.zip` in the working tree (under version control).
-This makes the working tree almost self-contained (an external Python interpreter is needed).
+This makes the working tree almost self-contained (only an external Python interpreter is needed).

 If you use Git for version control which does not support empty directories, add an empty regular file :file:`.dlbroot/o`.